3 ways to lose belly weight

 Know your BMI.
 Your body mass index (BMI) uses your height and weight to estimate your body fat.
 A BMI of 25 or more may mean you’re at greater risk of serious health problems.

-Calculate your BMI — and then talk with your doctor about your number.
+Calculate your BMIOpens a new window — and then talk with your doctor about your number.

 Sources: Centers for Disease Control and Prevention; National Heart, Lung, and Blood Institute